Common Factors / Contextual Model

 Blind Spots

-Can be used to dismiss the value of specific training; 'everything works equally' is an oversimplification; doesn't help clinicians choose what to do with a specific client; political implications (threatens modality-specific training programs)
+Can be used to dismiss the value of specific training, and becomes actively harmful when invoked to justify not learning the evidence-based protocols that some conditions require; 'everything works equally' is an oversimplification; doesn't help clinicians choose what to do with a specific client; political implications (threatens modality-specific training programs)

 Contraindications